Client Delight drives our Action

 Dr. Matthias Gröbner is in charge of the consulting activities related to the sectors financial services and pharmaceuticals and health.
 He guides his clients during their digital transformation, from the generation of digital business models and co-innovation to the realization of concrete digitalization projects.
 His focal points are business-specific and IT architectures as well as the digitalization of the insurance industry.

 Michael Hanke is responsible for the business sector Mobility.
 He was previously responsible for the business unit “Deutsche Telekom" and all subsidiaries.
 His professional expertise is to be found especially in supply chain management, procurement, ERP, organization and process design, and transformation management.
 After earning a degree in electro-technology at the Technical University of Vienna, the Austrian began his career as an R&D engineer at MAN.
 He later held positions as management consultant at Andersen Consulting and managing director at DCS Automotive GmbH.

-Guido Horstmann is in charge of the global business of the Industry Practice “Manufacturing/Medium Enterprise” and guides the consulting activities for the sectors “High Tech”, “Manufacturing”, and “Automotive Supplier” at large companies and at the upper end of the scale of midsize businesses on subjects such as industrial IoT and Industry 4.0.
+Guido Horstmann is in charge of the global business of the Industry Practice “Manufacturing/Medium Enterprise” and guides the consulting activities for the sectors “High Tech”, “Manufacturing”, and “Automotive Supplier” on subjects such as industrial IoT and Industry 4.0.
 Before joining Detecon, the holder of a degree in electrical engineering was employed in various management positions at internationally leading consulting and industrial companies in Germany and the USA.

 Dr. Christian Kleinhans